 200. Global Economy Concentration upon strategies pursued by nation states in their interaction with international business enterprises and nongovernmental organizations.
 Students will work from an interdisciplinary perspective, with case studies of episodes in U.S. economic history and of selected countries from Africa, Asia, Europe and Latin America.
 To facilitate their analysis, students will study concepts drawn from trade theory, commercial and industrial policy, balance of payments accounting, exchange rate determination, and open-economy macroeconomics.
 As such, the course will draw heavily from the introductory economics courses.
 This approach will help develop an appreciation for the complex environment in which both political leaders and corporate managers operate.
 Prerequisite: ECON 111 and 112; concurrent enrollment in ECON 112 by permission of the instructor.
 This course is cross-listed as INBM 200.
-This course fulfills the OR distribution requirement.
+This course fulfills the QR graduation requirement.

 270. European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
 Substantively, the course covers the theory and history of European integration; the EU's unusual (and evolving) institutional structure and political processes; the major policy areas of the EU; and the power dynamics between the EU and its member states.
+This course is cross-listed as POSC 270.
 This course fulfills the DIV II social sciences distribution requirement.
-This course is cross-listed as POSC 270.

-280. American Foreign Policy Since 1945 A survey of U.S. foreign policy since World War II.
+- 280. American Foreign Policy Since 1945 A survey of U.S. foreign policy since World War II.
 American approaches to such issues as containment, detente, arms control, deterrence, international law, and third world economic development will be discussed.
 Students will also address issues of U.S. foreign policy formulation, including the roles of the public, Congress, and the president in the foreign policy process.
 Prerequisite: POSC 170 or INST 170.
-This course is cross-listed as POSC 280.

-281. American National Security Policy Analysis of formulation and implementation of American national security policy within the context of American society and the international system.
+This course is cross-listed as POSC 280. - 281.
+American National Security Policy Analysis of formulation and implementation of American national security policy within the context of American society and the international system.
 National security will not be considered simply in a military/strategic sense but as connoting the preservation of the core values of a society.
 Prerequisite: POSC 170 or 120 or INST 170.
-This course is cross-listed as POSC 281.

-290. Selected Topics in International Studies Special topics not usually studied in depth in course offerings are examined.

-358. 19th-20th Century European Diplomacy European diplomatic history from the Congress of Vienna through World War II.
+This course is cross-listed as POSC 281. - 282.
+Diplomatic History of the United States Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.
+This course is cross-listed as HIST 282. - 290.
+Selected Topics in International Studies Special topics not usually studied in depth in course offerings are examined. - 358.
+19th-20th Century European Diplomacy European diplomatic history from the Congress of Vienna through World War II.
 This course is cross-listed as HIST 358.
-Offered occasionally.

-382. Diplomatic History of the United States Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.
-This course is cross-listed as HIST 382.

-390. Topics in International Studies Various topics of interest will be taught on an occasional basis.

-401. Interdisciplinary Seminar Research Integrated the various disciplines in the major, normally involving the student's geographic area.

-404. Integrated Study The purpose of the course is to help students review and integrate the diverse components of the International Studies major.
+Offered occasionally. - 390.
+Topics in International Studies Various topics of interest will be taught on an occasional basis. - 401.
+Interdisciplinary Seminar Research Integrated the various disciplines in the major, normally involving the student's geographic area. - 404.
+Integrated Study The purpose of the course is to help students review and integrate the diverse components of the International Studies major.
 Prerequisites: senior standing in the INST major and prior completion of INST 401.